analyticsengineering/analyticsengineering.github.io/what-is-analytics-engineering.md

 ## Data Modeling
-From [Conceptual Modelling](what-is-the-difference-between-logical-modelling-and-conceptual-modelling-and-physical-modelling.md#conceptual-modeling) to Logical Modelling to Physical Modelling.
+From [Conceptual Modeling](what-is-the-difference-between-logical-modelling-and-conceptual-modelling-and-physical-modelling.md#conceptual-modeling) to [Logical Modeling](what-is-the-difference-between-logical-modelling-and-conceptual-modelling-and-physical-modelling.md#logical-modeling) to [Physical Modeling](what-is-the-difference-between-logical-modelling-and-conceptual-modelling-and-physical-modelling.md#physical-modeling).
 Designing and implementing data models that support efficient data storage, retrieval, and analysis.

 ## Data Pipelines
 Developing robust and scalable data pipelines to transform Raw Data from various sources into Modelled Data to create a unified data platform for analysis.